sebastianbergmann/phpunit/SECURITY.md

 This information will help me triage your report more quickly.

+If you used an AI assistant (LLM, coding agent, or similar) to find, reproduce, or write up the issue, please say so and describe how it was used.
+This does not disqualify a report, but it changes how I triage it.

+## How reports are handled

 I do not operate a bug bounty program.
 There is no monetary reward for reporting a vulnerability.